 - Take photos- collect photographic evidence of the accident site as you may rely on it to strengthen your case.
 You should also collect statements and contact details from any witnesses to the collision

 - Get your injuries treated- whether at A&E or at a later date with a medical practitioner, you should get your injuries treated and get a medical report to prove that your injuries were caused by the accident

 - Inform your insurer.
 As per your insurance policy, you will have a set amount of time to report an accident to your insurance company to ensure that you do not invalidate your policy

 - Keep records and receipts of any treatments, appointments and expenses relating to the accident as support for your compensation claim

 Any personal injury claim needs to be made within a three-year time limit starting from the date of the accident, and this is the same for compensation claims for road accidents involving stolen vehicles.
 If a child has been injured as the result of road traffic accidents involving uninsured or stolen vehicles, then the three-year time period in which to make a stolen vehicle accident claim only begins once the child turns 18.

-How much compensation for an accident involving a stolen vehicle you may receive is very much depending on the individual circumstance of your claim.
+How much compensation for an accident involving a stolen vehicle you may receive very much depends on the individual circumstance of your claim.
 Your case will be considered based on the severity of your injury and your suffering as well as any other expenses incurred, such as medical costs and repair bills.

 The below table is not a definite guarantee of the amount of compensation you may receive, but it serves to show how much compensation amounts after being hit by a stolen car can vary.